mozilla/uniffi-rs/docs/manual/src/Overview.md

 ## Design

-uniffi requires to write an Interface Definition Language ([IDL](https://heycam.github.io/webidl/)) file describing the methods and data structures available to the targeted languages.
+uniffi requires to write an Interface Definition Language (based on [WebIDL](https://heycam.github.io/webidl/)) file describing the methods and data structures available to the targeted languages.
-This .idl file, whose definitions must match with the exposed Rust code, is then used to generate Rust *scaffolding* code and foreign-languages *bindings*.
+This .udl (Uniffi Definition Language) file, whose definitions must match with the exposed Rust code, is then used to generate Rust *scaffolding* code and foreign-languages *bindings*.
 This process can take place either during the build process or be manually initiated by the developer.

 ![uniffi diagram](./uniffi_diagram.png)